Battle of Brienne: Result

 Historian Francis Loraine Petre stated that both sides suffered about 3,000 casualties.
-He called the action "scarcely a tactical victory for Napoleon" and noted that the French were unable to keep Blücher from joining Schwarzenberg.
+He called the action "scarcely a tactical victory for Napoleon; strategically it was little short of a defeat", and noted that the French were unable to keep Blücher from joining Schwarzenberg.
+Gaston Bodart asserted that the French had 36,000 men engaged against 30,000 Allies and that each side sustained 3,000 casualties.
+He called it a French victory.
 David G. Chandler reported that the French lost 3,000 and the Allies 4,000 casualties, but that the battle was "inconclusive".
-Digby Smith asserted that Napoleon had 36,000 troops while the Allies had 28,000.
+Nikolay Orlov also claimed that the battle was indecisive.
+Digby Smith asserted that Napoleon had 36,000 troops while the Allies had 28,000 and called it a French victory.
 The French lost 3,500 casualties and 11 guns and the Allies sustained 3,000 casualties.
 François Louis Forestier, commanding Victor's 2nd Division, lost his life.
 Forestier died of his wounds on 5 February.
 Decouz succumbed to his wounds on 18 February.
 George Nafziger wrote that the French lost eight guns but found the Russian claim to capturing three additional guns doubtful.
 Nafziger gave combined casualties as 6,000 without specifying how many were lost on each side.